Resources

 to the name of the icon you’d like to use instead.

-Alternatively, if the icon you want isn’t included in Statamic, you can also pass an SVG inline.
+Alternatively, if the icon you want isn’t included in Statamic, you can also pass an inline SVG.

 If you want to take advantage of Runway’s front-end routing abilities, you can pass in a route